 - if the UICC provides response data, then the response data from the UICC shall indicate to the ME whether to send the PDN Connectivity Request message as proposed, not send the PDN Connectivity Request message or send the PDN Connectivity Request message using the data supplied by the UICC.
 It is mandatory for the ME to perform the EPS PDN Connection Activation in accordance with the data from the UICC, if it is within the ME's capabilities to do so.
 If the UICC requires EPS PDN Connection Activation that is beyond the ME's capabilities, then the ME shall not perform EPS PDN Connection Activation at all.

-In the case where the initial PDN Connectivity Request results from a proactive command OPEN CHANNEL where E-UTRAN is selected:
+In the case where the initial PDN Connectivity Request results from a proactive command OPEN CHANNEL where E-UTRAN/Satellite E-UTRAN is selected:

 - if the call control result is "not allowed", the ME shall inform the UICC using TERMINAL RESPONSE ("interaction with call control by USIM or MO short message control by USIM, permanent problem; action not allowed");